ivan-hc/ArchImage/README.md

 - [sample-next-junest.sh](https://github.com/ivan-hc/ArchImage/blob/main/sample-next-junest.sh) uses bubblewrap and namespaces, so it is more flexible
 - [sample-junest.sh](https://github.com/ivan-hc/ArchImage/blob/main/sample-junest.sh) uses proot to be more portable but less integrated with the host system

+Archimage combines the flexibility of JuNest with the power of Conty, the two portable Arch Linux containers that run on any other GNU/Linux distribution, offering the ability to package all the software available in the official Arch Linux repositories, the AUR and ChaoticAUR.

 ------------------------------------------------------------------------
 ### Index